Saint Brigid's Church (Ottawa): Church use

 Until the opening of St Brigid's, this community, largely of Irish heritage, had formed part of the parish of Notre-Dame, the Cathedral of Ottawa.
 By 1870, the Irish percentage of the population had declined relative to that of the French Canadian.
 As a consequence, the Irish played an ever-diminishing role in the life and management of Notre-Dame.

 Discussions to establish a distinct anglophone parish and church for Lower Town began in March 1888.
 A committee of parishioners from Notre-Dame Cathedral held meetings with the Archbishop of Ottawa, the Most Rev. Joseph-Thomas Duhamel.
 It was agreed to create a new parish; a site for the church chosen; and by May 3, 1888, James R. Bowes had been chosen as architect.
 The plans called for a substantial structure at the corner of St Patrick and Cumberland Streets.
 Built in the Romanesque Revival style (generally called Norman at that time), the principal façade has three heavy round headed portals and paired towers of unequal height and detail.
 The taller (eastern) tower is capped with a stylized bishop's mitre placing the church and its Irish parishioners squarely in the Ultramontanist tradition of the Catholic Church.
 Work began on St Brigid's in 1889 and the Blessing of the completed Church took place on August 3, 1890.
+The interior architecture is principally Gothic Revival architecture, with influences of Irish Celtic architectural themes.

 In May 2006, Archbishop Marcel Gervais announced that the church would be closed, as the shrinking congregation did not justify the several hundred thousand dollars in needed repairs.
 The parishioners objected vehemently to this and even took the archdiocese to court to keep it open, both unsuccessfully.
-One condition of the sale was that the building could not be used as a Catholic church, either by the buyers or their successors.
+One condition of the sale, as determined by the court, was that the building could not be used as a Catholic church, either by the buyers or their successors.
+Despite all of this, the Archdiocese of Ottawa later granted St. Clement's Parish, located several blocks from St. Brigid's, a $2 million mortgage to support the construction of a new parish hall.